 Now to him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to him be the glory in the assembly and in Christ Jesus to all generations forever and ever.
 Amen.

-That is why the most important gift in our life and ministry is prayer.
+That is why prayer is the most important gift in our life and ministry.
 We should ask God for what we need — simply because he most certainly has it.
-And our Father is always willing to look after us, out of love.
+And our Father is always willing to look after us out of love.
 This is a truth even a child can grasp.

 But the days of our childhood have passed long ago.
 As we have grown older, our relationship with God has matured, too.
 It's not that we think he has changed.
-We are just looking at him in a different way.
-He is not the same all powerful Dad to us anymore.
-And more so, we easily feel he is not as close to us as he used to be.
+We are just looking at him differently.
+He is not the same all-powerful Dad to us anymore.
+And more so, we quickly feel he is not as close to us as he used to be.
 We can hardly remember what it was like to sit on his lap.
 But that's understandable.
 We are almost the same size now!

 Unfortunately, this growing sense of independence comes with the burden of responsibility.
 And because we think God now expects us to get along without his constant help, our prayer objective is misdirected.
-Not truly believing we can give our whole life in the hands of the Father, we settle for begging more of his power.
-Quite unconsciously, we start seeking the power and the gifts of the Spirit more than the Holy Spirit himself, just because we no longer see ourselves as God's beloved little children.
+Not truly believing we can give our whole life in the hands of the Father, we settle for begging for more of his power.
+We unconsciously start seeking the power and gifts of the Spirit more than the Holy Spirit himself because we no longer see ourselves as God's beloved little children.